 Advantages: It should come as no surprise that technology is the largest single segment of the market, presenting a huge investment opportunity to many types of traders all around the world.
 One standout advantage of trading within the technology sector is that it’s MO is focused on innovation, always creating something newer, bigger and better to replace older models.
 This has given the tech sector the characteristic of above-average growth rates, which has certainly caught the attention of some investors over the years.

 Disadvantages: There are the school of investors, however, who are quick to point out that the tech sector has another above-average rating, that being the number of public companies that do not yet produce profits.
-With no track record an uncertain future, these investors aren’t willing to bet on public excitement alone and choose to steer clear of the entire technology sector altogether.
+With no track record and uncertain future, these investors aren’t willing to bet on public excitement alone and choose to steer clear of the entire technology sector altogether.

 The bottom line

 The stock trading industries presented here are just a handful of what’s out there.
-The contents of your CFD trading portfolio are yours to choose, and we’re not in the business of giving advice.
+The contents of your CFD trading portfolio are yours to choose from, and we’re not in the business of giving advice.
 At Vestle, what we are in the business of doing is offering a secure and reliable online CFD trading platform, where you can take as much time as you need to research and educate yourself about today’s financial markets and particular stock trading industries, and trade with confidence when you’re ready.

-The materials contained on this document have been created in cooperation with Vestle and should not in any way be construed, either explicitly or implicitly, directly or indirectly, as investment advice, recommendation or suggestion of an investment strategy with respect to a financial instrument, in any manner whatsoever.
+The materials contained in this document have been created in cooperation with Vestle and should not in any way be construed, either explicitly or implicitly, directly or indirectly, as investment advice, recommendation or suggestion of an investment strategy with respect to a financial instrument, in any manner whatsoever.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 59.5% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money before investing in any of these stock trading industries.
 Any indication of past performance or simulated past performance included in this document is not a reliable indicator of future results.
 Full disclaimer: https://www.vestle.co.uk/legal/analysis-disclaimer.html